aman5oni/aman5oni/README.md

 - 👋 Hi, I’m @aman5oni
-- 👀 I’m interested in blockchain development
+- 👀 I’m Full Stack Developer
-- 🌱 I’m currently learning reactJS
+- 🌱 I’m currently learning Designing using Frontend

 <!---
 aman5oni/aman5oni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.